enasequence/read_docs/retrieval/ena-project.rst

 The Navigation Box
 ==================

-The main way to navigation through an ENA project is using the navigation box in the top right corner.
+The main way to navigate through an ENA project is using the navigation box in the top right corner.
 This will allow you to show/hide different types of information about that project.
 The contents of the navigation box will vary depending on the contents of the project.
 For example, some projects will have Read Files, others may have Analysis Files.
+Some projects have a large number of different components, so be patient if it takes a while to load.

 This is the navigation box for project **PRJEB1787**: